cryptomator/cryptomator.github.io/content/blog/2025-01-24-android-accrescent.en.md

 Accrescent aligns with our core values of security, privacy, and user control.
 It requires no user account and provides features such as signed repository metadata, app signing key pinning, and minimum version enforcement, ensuring that Cryptomator remains a trusted and secure choice for Android users.

-Additionally, Accrescent is the preinstalled app store on some Android distributions such as [GrapheneOS](https://en.wikipedia.org/wiki/GrapheneOS), making it an ideal addition to our distribution strategy.
+Additionally, Accrescent is the preinstalled app store on some Android variants such as [GrapheneOS](https://en.wikipedia.org/wiki/GrapheneOS), making it an ideal addition to our distribution strategy.

 ## Commitment to Security and Transparency